psmacabulos/ims/README.md

 ## Project Overview

+This is my final project after 13 days of training sponsored by Bayan Academy and BPI.
+Thank you **Sir Aldrin Tamayo** for imparting your wisdom and patience to us!

 The Inventory Management System (IMS) is a web application designed to manage inventory items.
 Users can create, read, update, and delete items in the inventory.
 The application is built using the Model-View-Controller (MVC) architecture for maintainability and scalability.

 ## Technologies Used